rusthyy/message-cleaner/README.md

-delete automatic message + no grbaber
+delete automatic message + no grabber